alvilgau/CloudyMcCloudface/doc/doc.md

 ## Scaling

-There are three different kinds of scaling scenarios for *TSA*.
+There are four different kinds of scaling scenarios for *TSA*.

 1. Scale for tenants